By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 A room exposed to direct sunlight through windows can be 10–15°F hotter by evening.
 Blackout curtains installed on south- and west-facing windows significantly reduce daytime heat accumulation, so you start from a lower baseline at night.

-10. Elevate Your Sleep Surface
+10. Improve Your Sleep Surface

 Heat rises.
 Even 6–12 inches of elevation off the floor puts you in marginally cooler air.
 More practically: avoid plush platform beds with solid bases that trap air beneath the mattress.